mishadorman/docker-cups-airprint/README.md

 # Intro
 This Ubuntu-based Docker image runs a CUPS instance that is meant as an AirPrint relay for printers that are already on the network but not AirPrint capable.
-The local Avahi will be utilized for advertising the printers on the network.
+The hosts Avahi can be utilized for advertising the printers on the network, or a separate avahi container (e.g. https://hub.docker.com/r/ydkn/avahi / https://gitlab.com/ydkn/docker-avahi) can be used.

 This is also an excuse to dip my toes into GitHub/Docker more, so why not?
 Hopefully someone else finds this useful.